oricis/Caliopen/doc/install/frontend-development.md

 ### Remote identities poller and workers
 To automatically fetch emails from remote IMAP accounts you need to :
-1. launch _imapworker_
+1. launch _identityworker_
 2. create a _remote identity_ for user _dev_
-3. launch _idspoller_
+3. launch _identitypoller_

 ##### 1. launch _imap_worker_
-`docker-compose up -d imap_worker`
+`docker-compose up -d identity_worker`
 ##### 2. create a _remote identity_ for user _dev_:
 Retrieve user_id for user _dev_ :
 - Run `docker-compose exec cassandra cqlsh -k caliopen -e 'select name, user_id from user;'` and pickup user_id for _dev_ user.
 - Create at least one remote identity for user _dev_.
 Enter email account (-l), password (-p), server address (-s) and user_id (-u) :
-`docker-compose run --no-deps --entrypoint imapctl imap_worker addremote -l 'your_email@gmail.com' -p 'your_secret_password' -s 'imap.gmail.com:993' -u 'xxxxxxxx-xxxxx-xxxxx-xxxx-xxxxxxxx'`
+`docker-compose run --no-deps --entrypoint imapctl identity_worker addremote -l 'your_email@gmail.com' -p 'your_secret_password' -s 'imap.gmail.com:993' -u 'xxxxxxxx-xxxxx-xxxxx-xxxx-xxxxxxxx'`
 ##### 3. launch _ids_poller_
-`docker-compose up -d ids_poller`
+`docker-compose up -d identity_poller`

 _ids_poller_ will retrieve remote identities from cassandra and schedule fetching jobs accordingly on a regularly basis.
 You can add more remote identities later, they will be retrieve by _ids_poller_ as well.